Code-Institute-Submissions/Samsmassageden/README.md

 ![am i responsive](/documentation/responsive.png)

 ## Users
-users of the website are clinets and new customers of Sam's massage den.
+Users of the website are clinets and new customers of Sam's massage den.
 They come to the website wanting to book a massage or to contact Sam.

 ## User stories
 1. A new client wants to book in a particular type of massage and so comes to the website in order to find out which treatment she would like.